Xbox: Xbox Game Pass Cloud Gaming

 Xbox Game Pass Cloud Gaming (codenamed xCloud during development) is the Microsoft's Xbox cloud gaming streaming service.

 Content filter

-In 2019, Microsoft released a content filtering to stop swearing and toxicity in online gaming.
+In 2019, Microsoft released a content filtering to stop toxicity in online gaming.
 The service enables players to report messages, Gamertags, photos, and any other toxic content on its platform.

 Xbox Game Pass

-Xbox Game Pass is a subscription service from Microsoft for use with its Xbox One and Windows 10.
+Xbox Game Pass is a subscription service from Microsoft for use with the Xbox One, Xbox Series X/S, Windows 10 and Windows 11.
 The Xbox Game Pass grants users access to a catalog of games from a range of publishers for a single monthly subscription price.
 The service was launched on June 1, 2017.

 Xbox Wire

 Xbox Wire is Xbox's news blog, launched by Microsoft in May 2013 in preparation for the announcement of the Xbox One.
 It was Microsoft's first Xbox-focused blog since it shut down Gamerscore in early 2009.
 In March 2022, a Japanese-language version of the site was published as part of Microsoft's focus on the Japanese gaming market.